-Risk assessments are a legal requirement for all four RGS Worcester Schools and ISI (Independent School Inspectorate) will expect to see a risk assessment system in operation.
+Risk assessments are a legal requirement for RGS Family of Schools and ISI (Independent School Inspectorate) will expect to see a risk assessment system in operation.
 By adopting a proactive approach to managing risk - as opposed to reacting when things go wrong - it is possible to prevent accidents and injuries that could ruin lives, cost money, and potentially damage the school's reputation.